-Located in Southwest Colorado, Durango is one of the largest mountain towns in the state with a lot to offer.
+Located in Southwest Colorado, Durango is one of the largest mountain towns in the state with a lot of things to do and see.
 Home to historic railroads, mountain landscapes, hot springs, ski resorts, and unique history, there are plenty of things to do in Durango.

 Plus, with its moderate elevation at 6,500 feet, the weather here is milder than most mountain towns in Colorado.
 Making it easy to explore in Durango, no matter the time of year!